whitneyburton/portfolios/students/1611-front/hugh-morrison/20170303-hugh-morrison-m2.markdown

 #### Plan to Reach Out to Mentor

 I know some great developers at several companies in Miami, Denver, Boulder, and San Francisco.
 I plan to reach out to them, one by one, in order to pick their brains.
 I can only imagine the wealth of information they all have.
 I've built several relationships with developers in the Denver area.
-I've done this by attending meetups at galvanize and at wework and being generally outgoing while at bars.
+I've done this by attending meetups at galvanize and at wework and by being generally outgoing while at bars.
 I've met fabulous people that work at Stack Overflow and heaps of other cool companies while out enjoying a frosty beer.

 ## E: Feedback and Community Participation